The Story Begins With Aristotle

 2019

-Tom Ebeyer, an early evangelist and one of the first 21 reported cases of congenital aphantasia mentioned in Zeman’s original paper, established the Aphantasia Network—a place to discover and learn about aphantasia and connect aphantasics globally.
+Tom Ebeyer, one of the first 21 reported cases of congenital aphantasia mentioned in Zeman’s original paper, establishes the Aphantasia Network—a place to discover and learn about aphantasia and connect aphantasics globally.

 The first international conference for people living with extreme imagination takes place at the University of Exeter, alongside an exhibition of work by aphantasic and hyperphantasic artists at the Royal Albert Memorial Museum.